opendatasoft/ods-documentation-explore-api/source/includes/v2/_facets.md

 Filtering facets values allows to limit the result set, either by refining or excluding.

 For example, an API call that enumerates the facets in a catalog can be refined to limit the result set to English datasets only.
-The subsequent call will show that among the 12 datasets of the catalog that are in English, only one dataset deals with environment.
+The subsequent call will show that among the 12 datasets of the catalog that are in English, only one dataset deals with the environment.
 It could then be possible to exclude this dataset, etc.

 ### Refine